Latest tax & legal developments for Belgium

 Don't miss out.
 Stay up to date about our latest news and events.Sign up for newsletters and events

-Belgium has concluded so-called “COVID-19” agreements with Germany, France, Luxembourg and the Netherlands on the tax impact of international travel restrictions and health instructions (work at home) for cross-border workers and their employers.
-In force up to (and included) 31 March 2021, these agreements have now been extended until (and included) 30 June 2021.
+Belgium has concluded so-called COVID-19 agreements with Germany, France, Luxembourg and the Netherlands on the tax impact of international travel restrictions and health instructions (“work at home”) for cross-border workers and their employers.
+These agreements have now been extended until (and included) 30 September 2021.

 COVID-19 drives changes to judicial reorganisation procedures